igorski/pinball-schminball/README.md

 ## TODO

 * multiballs should iteratively be added
-* add one-time poppers on the areas left and right of the flippers to work only once per game
 * animate bumpers on hit
 * underworld should be set on game and only unlocked after certain event, add the trigger for it
 * add full-screen button